mattfenwick/NMRPyStar/README.md

 ## NMR-STAR Grammar ##

 Derived from the Spaddaccini and Hall papers describing the Star format, and with thanks to Dmitri Maziuk for his pointers.

+The following grammar is used to generate a parser.
+Although I believe that it is correct, if you find a mistake please contact me, I am always happy to make corrections.

 Tokens: